 Emily recently edited Trigger Warnings: History, Theory Context, published by Rowman & Littlefield.

 Emily was awarded the Illinois Library Association Intellectual Freedom Award and was named a WISE Instructor of the Year in 2015.
-She is on the board of the Freedom to Read Foundation and the National Coalition Against Censorship.
+She is on the board of the Association for Information Science & Technology, Freedom to Read Foundation, and the National Coalition Against Censorship.

 Emily also contributed a chapter on religion and intellectual freedom to the Library Juice Press Handbook of Intellectual Freedom: Concepts, Cases, and Theories, the 2016 winner of the Eli M. Oboler Memorial Award for best published work in intellectual freedom.